walter2/twitter_style_api/README.md

    --follow benh

+6. A logged in user can see all the posts of the uses he is following by typing '--showfollowing' or '-sf':

+   -sf

-6. A logged in user can be logged out with '--logout' or '-lo' and the user name:
+7. A logged in user can be logged out with '--logout' or '-lo' and the user name:

    --logout timt

-7. To view the public time line of users use '--timeline' or '-tl' followed by the user name. eg:
+8. To view the public time line of users use '--timeline' or '-tl' followed by the user name. eg:

    -tl timt

-8. The help menu can be viewed by entering '--help' or '-h'.
+9. The help menu can be viewed by entering '--help' or '-h'.

 What comes next